wjb-23/collision/README.md

 # Physics Simulation Exploration

 Collision handling:
-- Momentum impulse w/ Spring Force Model
+- Momentum impulse w/ Spring Force Model (currently implemented)
-- Solution for 2D Elastic collision
+- Solution for 2D Elastic collision (in progress)

-src.java
+Current progress:
+- Look at `TestCanvas.java` and run it to view a simulation (four balls are currently loaded).